towersvault/shinpokered/README.md

 - View Shiny Palette - When playing in color, hold SELECT when choosing a 'dex entry to load the shiny palette.

 New NPCs!
-- The move relearner and deleter are in Saffron City.
+- The move relearner and deleter is in Saffron City.
 - An NPC in the Celadon Hotel will pay COINS for showing him pokemon as an alternative to slots.
-- After the elite-4, a new vendor opens up in celadon allowing the purchase of normally unique items.
+- After the elite-4, a new vendor opens up in Celadon allowing the purchase of normally unique items.
-- After the elite-4, there is an NPC in the underground path that generates random trainer battles.
+- After the elite-4, there is an NPC in the east-west underground path that generates random trainer battles.
 - The game corner chief will buy pokemon from the player post-e4.
 - There's a tournament being held in the SS Anne's kitchen after the elite 4 are beaten.
 Yes, the ship returns!
 - Added some special post-game trainer battles as fun little easter eggs.
 Can you find and defeat all five?

 Other minor changes to lessen annoyance.
-- Low HP alarm only plays three times then turns itself off
+- Low HP alarm only plays three times then turns itself off.
-- TMs and HMs now have their attacks (albeit abbreviated) appended to the item names
+- TMs and HMs now have their attacks (albeit abbreviated) appended to the item names.
 - All TMs can be repurchased as they are strategically scattered across all the Kanto pokemarts.
 - The safari zone mechanics run off level instead of speed and safari balls have a boosted catch rate.
-- Slot machines are a little more lucky so now you can actually win big
+- Slot machines are a little more lucky, so now you can actually win big.
 - CUT is not needed to get to Lt.
 Surge and Erika (a blocking event replaces the Vermilion shrub).
 - Yellow version learnsets have been integrated and stone evolutions gain back some level-up moves.
 - Hitting with a trapping move reduces its user's speed by 25% until recalculated via some other effect.